PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Base Game/Rolling the Dice.md

 # Types of Rolls
 ## Challenges
-When a tries to do something without opposition from another character Challenges are the most common roll
+When a character tries to do something without opposition from another character Challenges are the most common roll
 **Editor's Note**: While Contests and Conflicts both have their own page, Challenges doesn't really need it.
 All rolls that apply to Challenges also apply to those.
 This page is a sort of psuedo Challenges page
 ## Contests